 Each application received will be subject to a panel review process.
-The panel is composed of several individuals with public engagement and/or participatory research experience/responsibilities, with a mixture of academic and professional service staff.
+The panel is composed of several individuals with public engagement experience/responsibilities, with a mixture of academic and professional service staff.
 Each application will be reviewed by at least 5 members of the panel who will score applications against the following criteria:

-- Engagement/Participatory Research idea and approach: the project has a clearly defined audience, an appropriate methodology, and social/ethical/cultural considerations have been made. - Potential impact of the project: the project has clear opportunities for engagement and co-creation with participants, there is adequate evidence of mutual benefit, and the engagement work will influence the work of Queen Mary either now or in the future. - Links to Queen Mary: the project engages groups with the work of Queen Mary and will shape the future work of the University through connections, opportunities, or outcomes from the project. - Project value for money: the project is appropriately and realistically costed. - Project feasibility: the project has realistic and measurable aims that are achievable in the timeframe of the scheme, there is a well thought-out project plan with defined milestones, and risks have been identified and mitigations suggested. - Evaluation and learning: the project has an evaluation plan in place which measures against the proposed aims and thought has been given to the legacy of the work.
+- Engagement idea and approach: the project has a clearly defined audience, an appropriate methodology, and social/ethical/cultural considerations have been made. - Potential impact of the project: the project has clear opportunities for two-way engagement, there is adequate evidence of mutual benefit for all participants, and that the engagement work will influence the work of Queen Mary either now or in future - Links to Queen Mary: the project engages groups with the work of Queen Mary and will shape the future work of the University through connections, opportunities, or outcomes from the project - Project value for money: the project is appropriately and realistically costed - Project feasibility: the project has realistic and measurable aims that are achievable in the timeframe of the scheme, there is a well-thought-out project plan with defined milestones, and risks have been identified and mitigations suggested - Evaluation and learning: the project has an evaluation plan in place which measures against the proposed aims and thought has been given to the legacy of the work.

 Following a panel review meeting to consolidate and discuss the scoring, the highest scoring projects will be awarded funding to support their work.
-All projects will receive feedback on their applications.
+All applicants will receive feedback on their applications.